-Both prescription and OTC Emergency Contraception is a Covered Benefit for all Medicaid Fee-for-Service beneficiaries without age restrictions.
+Both prescription and OTC Emergency Contraception is a Covered Benefit for all Medicaid Fee-for-Service members without age restrictions.
 This includes individuals enrolled in the Family Planning Benefit Program.

 Per NY State regulations, a fiscal order or prescription is not required for OTC emergency contraception for Medicaid-eligible females.
+Pharmacies submitting claims without a fiscal order or prescription are limited to provide one course of treatment per request and my not submit claim with refills.
 Prescription-only contraceptive drugs continue to require a practitioner order.
 Both prescription-only and OTC emergency contraception is limited to six courses of therapy in a 12-month period.